Click on the Indicators below for More Information

 Description of time series:

-The time series shows the relative sea level, water height as compared to nearby land level, for the Southern Alaska region.
-During the last five years there has been no notable trend but values were below the 10th percentile of all observed data in the time series.
+The time series shows the relative sea level for this region.
+During the last five years, there has been no trend yet values are below the 10th percentile.

 Indicator and source information: